-DTC REDEMPTION PROVISIONS...
+DTC REDEMPTION PROVISIONS . . .
 The Paying Agent/Registrar or a commercial bank or trust company and the City, so long as a book-entry-only system (the "Book-Entry-Only System") is used for the Certificates, will send any notice of redemption, notice of proposed amendment to the Ordinance or other notices with respect to the Certificates only to DTC.
 Any failure by DTC to advise any DTC Participant, or of any Direct Participant or Indirect Participant to notify the beneficial owner, shall not affect the validity of the redemption of the Certificates called for redemption or any other action premised on any such notice.
 Redemption of portions of the Certificates by the City will reduce the outstanding principal amount of such Certificates held by DTC.
 In such event, DTC may implement, through its Book-Entry-Only System, a redemption of such Certificates held for the account of DTC Participants in accordance with its rules or other agreements with DTC Participants and then Direct Participants and Indirect Participants may implement a redemption of such Certificates and such redemption will not be conducted by the City or the Paying Agent/Registrar.
-Neither the City nor the Paying Agent/Registrar will have any responsibility to DTC Participants, Indirect Participants or the persons for whom DTC Participants, or beneficial owners of the selection of portions of the Certificates for redemption.
+Neither the City nor the Paying Agent/Registrar will have any responsibility to DTC Participants, Indirect Participants or the persons for whom DTC Participants act as nominees with respect to the payments on the Certificates or the providing of notice to Direct Participants, Indirect Participants, or beneficial owners of the selection of portions of the Certificates for redemption.
 See "THE CERTIFICATES - Book-Entry-Only System" herein.